 We aim to make all our lipreading teaching accessible for students with an acquired hearing loss, whether it is an online course or face to face.

 Are there any other costs?
 Is there anything I need to bring?

-Please bring pen, notebook and A4 folder.
+Please bring pen, notebook and a small mirror to class.

 When I've finished, what course can I do next?